 Take your time:

-There is a slight sense of urgency when hiking Angels Landing, especially if you’re going all the way to the top.
+There is a slight sense of urgency when hiking, especially if you’re going all the way to the top.
 But slow down a little bit and actually enjoy what you’re doing.
 This is one of the most epic hikes in the world and you should take the time to remember it all!
 Also, bring your patience.
 Especially if you’re getting a later start or are hiking in the summer.
 Everyone else is out doing the same thing as you, so be kind to everybody!
 Which shouldn’t be hard, I find the hiking community is very friendly to one another.

 Like I mentioned, you’ll want to wake up early and try to get on one of the first few shuttles.
-It’ll probably be mostly full of other people hiking Angels Landing as well.
+It’ll probably be mostly full of other people hiking the trail as well.
 It’s just a better overall experience if you are finished with the hike by lunchtime.
 I explained a little bit about the park shuttles already.
 If you do get there early you can probably park your car in one of the parking lots at Zion, otherwise, if you don’t want to mess with that just pick up one of the Springdale shuttles that will take you to the entrance of Zion.
 There are stops all along the major road in Springdale.

 Check the weather: